rspeele/MouseMeat/README.md

 info event.
 These events are also generated when additional mice are plugged in while MouseMeat is running.

+The `deviceId` field is an arbitrary number chosen by MouseMeat to correlate the device with its movement events within a single log.
+It has nothing to do with the type of mouse and cannot be correlated across logs!

+The `usbVendorId` and `usbProductId` fields, taken together, usually identify a mouse model, but some manufacturers use the same product ID for multiple models.
+There is nothing like a serial number that identifies a specific instance of a product.

 ```json
 { "type": "deviceInfo"
 , "deviceInfo":